jean/BulletNotes/README.md

 * Data Portability
  * Nightly export to drop box is in a human friendly .txt file.
 You can copy/paste the export straight into other note taking apps such as Workflowy.
 Every extra feature beyond nested notes is implemented with hashtags, so no data is lost on export.
 * Ease of Use
  * Point and click friendliness for less technical users.
-API and CLI interface for more technical users.
-(Coming Soon)
+ * API and CLI interface for more technical users.

 ## User Guide, Planned Feature List, and Bug Tracker